 Where and when do you write?

 Some of my writing is on a laptop computer.
-Most of my writing is with my desktop computer using Dragon NaturallySpeaking dictation.
-Occasionally, when away from the house I write with my Livescribe 8 GB Echo Smartpen.
+Most of my writing is on my desktop computer using Dragon NaturallySpeaking dictation.
 I enjoy writing in cafés, bookstores, libraries, ferries, parks, beaches, airports, parks, hotels, boats, and more.

 Do you ever play music while you write?